July 22, 2022

 Learning to navigate through stress by practicing mindfulness and meditation has proven to be helpful.
-Having a structure to the day is key (4).
+Having a structure for the day is key (4).
 Avoiding all-nighters and developing healthy sleeping habits are important.
 Avoid procrastinating work to prevent stressing out when the deadlines are approaching.
-Several meditation/mindfulness tutorials are free of cost on YouTube, podcasts, and apps such as headspace (basic plans).
+Several meditation/mindfulness tutorials are free of cost on YouTube, podcasts, and apps such as Headspace (basic plans).
 Student discounts are also available on many such services.

 Staying physically active is very important.
 One simple way in which students could increase their daily physical activity would be walking to class and taking stairs instead of elevators.
 Most universities offer free or affordable access to recreational facilities and gyms.
 Finding a fitness buddy and engaging together in activities such as yoga, dance, and swimming could be an enjoyable time to burn calories.
 Getting involved in a sports club or a league could offer participation in some vigorous physical activity routinely.
-Investing in buying a cheap pedometer could help track daily step count (4,15,16).
+Investing in buying a cheap pedometer could help track daily step counts (4,15,16).

 What can colleges do regarding obesity care for their students?

 One of the strategies that have been employed by colleges is the provision of obesity prevention education.
 Some colleges have also developed “Weight-gain prevention programs” for the students.
-These programs offer access to education about nutrition, group physical activity classes, and psychological coaching for developing healthy sustainable habits.
+These programs offer access to education about nutrition, group physical activity classes, and psychological coaching for developing healthy, sustainable habits.
 Universities could consider including financial wellness and health wellness in the orientation agenda during admissions.
 Thereafter, it could be discussed annually in their well-being visit with a campus nurse or physician (5).

-Having a variety of healthy foods in the cafeteria and changing menus regularly is another way to provide nutritious food to the student.
-Another way colleges can improvise dorm meals is by analyzing demographic distribution in each admission cycle and catering menu to changing demographics.
-For example, a college having high Hispanic students must include an array of healthy meals catering to their palate.
+Having a variety of healthy foods in the cafeteria and changing menus regularly is another way to provide nutritious food to the students.
+Another way colleges can improve dorm meals is by analyzing demographic distribution in each admission cycle and catering menus to changing demographics.
+For example, a college with having high Hispanic students must include an array of healthy meals catering to their palate.
 College cafeterias can also label foods with green/yellow and red stickers to indicate which food is healthy and ingestion of what foods should be limited.
 The colleges could consider affiliating with local grocery stores offering coupons and lower rates for groceries to their college students.
 Colleges could also partner with local farmers’ markets and potentially hold a weekly farmers market on the campus offering affordable healthy groceries to their students (9,10,11,12,13,14).

-Last but not the least, it is essential that college students understand that most of the time obesity is an acquired condition and that genetics play a role in a few cases (8).
+Last but not least, it is essential that college students understand that, most of the time, obesity is an acquired condition and that genetics play a role in a few cases (8).
 Obesity can be controlled/treated with appropriate strategies.
 Education about building healthy habits should ideally start when they are still at home and school.
 Our children are the future of our society.
 Raising healthy adults is just as important as, if not more, raising professionally qualified students.
 It is, therefore, upon every institution, school, public health stakeholders, parents, and eventually, the students to focus on developing healthy eating and exercising to curb obesity in this very important population.